 Achilles’ spear, which is an integral part of his weaponry and armor, represents his violence and moments of inhumanity.
-There are times where, in the heat of battle and around the pride of other men, Achilles seems to lose himself.
+There are times when, in the heat of battle and around the pride of other men, Achilles seems to lose himself.
 Patroclus, at points, feels as though he doesn’t recognize his friend.

-The lyre, which plays a role at the beginning of the novel, when Achilles and Patroclus are young, is a symbol of innocence.
+The lyre, which plays a role at the beginning of the novel when Achilles and Patroclus are young, is a symbol of innocence.
 They have to set it aside, along with their youth, when war breaks out.

 What is the main theme of The Song of Achilles?

 The main theme of this novel is the power of love.
 The novel shows how love is capable of overcoming vast obstacles, including death.
 Readers may also find themselves noticing themes of pride and violence.

 What is the message of The Song of Achilles?

 The main message of ‘The Song of Achilles‘ by Madeline Miller is the strength of love to overcome adversity.
 The two endure the disapproval of their families, separation, and violent war.
 Eventually, they come back together in the afterlife.

 Is The Song of Achilles a love story?

 Yes.
 ‘The Song of Achilles‘ is a love story.
 It is wound within a retelling of Homer’s Iliad.
 The story expands the mythology surrounding Patroclus and Achilles and alludes to the romantic relationship between the two.